mardiros/jeepito/docs/source/index.rst

-.. messagebus documentation master file, created by sphinx-quickstart on Sat Jun 24 11:47:52 2023.
+.. jeepito documentation master file, created by sphinx-quickstart on Sat Jun 24 11:47:52 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.